Rynoxx/ispconfig3-website-git/README.md

 	I recommend using a specific name when you clone the repository, e.g. `git clone user1@example.com:/website.git example.com` would clone it into the `example.com` directory rather than a directory called `website`
 3. Edit the files, and create a new commit and simply push them using `git push`.
 Do note that **ONLY** the master branch gets updated on the server, pushing other branches does nothing.
 4. That's it!
 Go to the website and view the new changes you've made :tada:
-5. _And don't forget to `git pull` if you're multiple people working on the same website._
+	_And don't forget to `git pull` if you're working on the same website from multiple devices._